pgqihere/VLMShield/README.md

 ### 1. Download Visualization Dataset
 First, download the visualization embedding dataset from Google Drive: https://drive.google.com/drive/folders/1xn_sdBm3rzrv3lgV9Mr87Y2ZLmWAR169?usp=sharing

-**Note**: Due to the large scale of the original datasets, the embedding conversion process requires substantial processing time, even though the conversion itself is computationally efficient.
-To facilitate quick reproduction of visualization results, we provide pre-processed embedding data in JSON format.
-This eliminates the lengthy data processing pipeline and allows you to directly proceed with visualization analysis.

-The pre-processed files contain:
-- Pre-computed MAFE embeddings for all dataset samples
-- Ready-to-use data structures for immediate visualization
-- Optimized format for faster loading and processing

 ### 2. Download CLIP Model
 Download the CLIP-ViT-Large-Patch14 model from Hugging Face:
 - Model URL: https://huggingface.co/openai/clip-vit-large-patch14